scala/scala3/docs/_docs/reference/experimental/modularity.md

 **Discussion**

 Since `tracked` is so useful, why not assume it by default?
 First, `tracked` makes sense only for `val` parameters.
-If a class parameter is not also a field declared using `val` then there's nothing to refine in the constructor.
-But making all `val` parameters tracked by default would also be a backwards incompatible change.
+If a class parameter is not also a field declared using `val` then there's nothing to refine in the constructor result type.
+One could think of at least making all `val` parameters tracked by default, but that would be a backwards incompatible change.
 For instance, the following code would break:

 ```scala
 case class Foo(x: Int)
 var foo = Foo(1)
 if someCondition then foo = Foo(2)
 ```
-if we assume `tracked` for parameter `x` (which is implicitly a `val`), then `foo` would get inferred type `Foo { val x: 1 }`, so it could not be reassigned to a value of type `Foo { val x: 2 }`.
+If we assume `tracked` for parameter `x` (which is implicitly a `val`), then `foo` would get inferred type `Foo { val x: 1 }`, so it could not be reassigned to a value of type `Foo { val x: 2 }` on the next line.

 Another approach might be to assume `tracked` for a `val` parameter `x` only if the class refers to a type member of `x`.
-But it turns out that this scheme is unimplementable since it would quickly lead to cyclic references in recursive class graphs.
-So an explicit `tracked` looks like the best feasible option.
+But it turns out that this scheme is unimplementable since it would quickly lead to cyclic references when typechecking recursive class graphs.
+So an explicit `tracked` looks like the best available option.

 ## Allow Class Parents to be Refined Types